 I have found it is best to avoid encountering information about you that does not come directly from you, so in general, I do not Google my clients.
 I am aware, however, that clients will often Google prospective therapists as part of their process in choosing one.
 If you did so with me, and this produced any questions, I would be happy to address them with you.
 Going forward, I have found it is best to find out from each other what we need to know face-to-face.

-In May 2018, new EU regulations came into effect pertaining to data collection.
-Essentially, GDPR (General Data Protection Regulation) protects users from unauthorised data collection by requiring explicit consent.
+I follow the GDPR and the UKGDPR regulations.
+These regulations protect users from unauthorised data collection by requiring explicit consent.
 This means that you have to give explicit consent for me to collect your data and I am required to inform you of how I store your data and for how long.

 I will ask you to sign a specific GDPR compliant data protection form when we start our work together

 You may find my practice listed.
 Some sites include forums in which you can rate the provider and add reviews.
 If you should find my practice on any site, please know that this is NOT a request by me for you to review, endorse or rate my service.
 You are of course free to write a review, but please note that I may not ever see the review, however, if I do I will not be able to reply for reasons of confidentiality.
 If you do write a review, then please be aware that you will be sharing personal information on a public site so you may want to create a pseudonym that will protect you from being identified.